near/sdk-docs/docs/zero-to-hero/03-intermediate/03-linkdrop.md

 Since NEAR's transactions are asynchronous, the use of callbacks may be a new paradigm shift for smart contract developers from other ecosystems.

 Feel free to dig into the linkdrop contract and play with the ideas presented in this section.

+There are two additional examples that are helpful to look at:
+1. [High-level cross-contract calls](https://github.com/near/near-sdk-rs/tree/master/examples/cross-contract-high-level) — this is similar what we've seen in the linkdrop contract.
+2. [Low-level cross-contract calls](https://github.com/near/near-sdk-rs/tree/master/examples/cross-contract-low-level) — a different approach where you don't use the traits we mentioned.
 :::

 ---